lardemua/ros_bridge/README.md

 - [x] Lidar sensor support

+- [x] Add traffic light support

 - [ ] Rosbag in the bridge (in order to avoid rosbag record -a small time errors)

-- [ ] Add traffic light support

 - [ ] ROS/OpenCV image convertion and Object Tracking using Template Matching.